Penguinsssssss/DDRM-Level-Editor-v0.3/README.md

 # Timeline

+## Wed Nov.
+19
+- Changed system for storing notes
+  - Old system was stored in beats, example beat 22
+  - Now stores notes in measures, example measure 5 beat 2 of 4

 ## Tues Nov.
 18 (night)
 - Users can now zoom in and out by holding alt
 - The first beat of every measure is now enlarged (meter is stored internally)